corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 ## Compatibility

-Built for Stellaris version 3.6 "Orion."
+Built for Stellaris version 3.7 "Canis Minor."
 Not compatible with achievements.
 This mod overrides one core Stellaris file (`common/districts/02_rural_districts.txt` in order to add +building slot bonuses to all of them), and also overrides a number of built-in game objects at the individual level.
 In particular, this mod overrides:

 * `civic_agrarian_idyll` to add the alternative description for lithoids
-* `civic_corporate_anglers` to remove the restriction on combining it with `civic_agrarian_idyll` (likely a Paradox oversight)
 * `district_rw_farming` to excludes Lithorian Idyll from the farming district housing benefits (Agrarian Idyll normally gets +5 housing)
 * Many worker-stratum jobs to ensure the Agrarian Idyll and Lithorian Idyll bonus apply to farming or mining jobs, respectively: `miner`, `crystal_miner`, `gas_extractor`, `mote_harvester`, `farmer`, `scrap_miner`, `angler`, and `manufactorium_scraper`
 * Several event-related jobs, for the same reason: `cave_cleaner`, `titan_hunter`, `turtle_miner`